Purpose

 Specific Components of the OHRPP QI Unit

-Routine (not for-cause) and for-cause reviews of on-site research records provide measures of investigator understanding and compliance with laws, regulations and policies governing the conduct of human subject research.
-These reviews also provide a measure of the effectiveness of investigator resources, quality and timeliness of Investigator/IRB communication, and access to and awareness of OHRPP policies, education and available training opportunities.
+The QIU conducts routine post-approval monitoring on human research studies, selected based on risk assessment factors.
+For-cause reviews of research records may be requested by the reviewing IRB or other institutional stakeholders.
+Depending on the scope of the requested audit, these reviews may measure investigator understanding and compliance with laws, regulations and policies governing the conduct of human subject research.
+These reviews may also provide a measure of the effectiveness of investigator resources, quality and timeliness of Investigator/IRB communication, and access to and awareness of OHRPP policies, education and available training opportunities.

 For example, the QIU might evaluate the following as indications that research teams understand and execute their responsibilities: